 Suggested Study Resources for the Exam

-In preparing for the Canadian Midwifery Registration Examination (CMRE), we strongly suggest that you ensure the midwifery textbooks you are using as you study are comprehensive and less than five years old.
-The textbooks you use should contain information that covers the full spectrum of knowledge required of the entry-level midwife as set out in the Canadian Competencies for Midwives.
-Please note that we cannot suggest a single “best” text for review.
+In preparing for the CMRE, candidates should ensure that the midwifery textbooks and other resources they are using are comprehensive and less than five years old.
+The textbooks should contain information that covers the full spectrum of knowledge required of the entry-level midwife as set out in the Canadian Competencies for Midwives.
+The CMRE Reference List may also be helpful.
+There is no single “best” text for review.

-You should also consult Canadian midwifery and maternity care resources such as the Association of Ontario Midwives, Society of Obstetricians and Gynaecologists of Canada and the BC Reproductive Care Program Clinical Practice Guidelines.
+Candidates should also consult Canadian midwifery and maternity care resources such as the Association of Ontario Midwives, Society of Obstetricians and Gynaecologists of Canada and the BC Reproductive Care Program Clinical Practice Guidelines.

 The Midwifery Pre Exam Self Assessment (PESA) is a set of sample exam questions that form a short self-administered online test.
 All questions are in the style of the questions found on the Canadian Midwifery Registration Examination (CMRE).
 Some of the questions have been used in previous versions of the CMRE.
-Like the CMRE, the PESA is available in English and in French.
+Like the CMRE, the PESA is available in English and French.